 - 2-4.1 Energy Compliance Analysis.
 In order to demonstrate compliance with the requirements of this BASIC CRITERIA with regards to achieving the required reduction in energy consumption, each design team shall prepare an Energy Compliance Analysis (ECA) for their project.
 The ECA shall identify the specific energy conservation criteria that applies to the project, the software used to prepare the necessary calculations, a summary of all input to and output from the calculations, the projects energy target, and the calculated energy consumption of the proposed design.
 The ECA shall also include a separate narrative prepared by each of the following individuals: the Lead Project Architect, Lead Project Mechanical Engineer, and the Lead Project Electrical Engineer.
 Each of the three narratives shall list the conservation measures considered for that discipline, the impact of each measure considered on the calculated energy consumption, and finally a list of conservation measures adopted in the design.
 The ECA shall be submitted for approval along with the Concept Design, shall be updated as necessary as the design progresses, and the completed document submitted with the Final Design. - 2-4.2 Life Cycle Cost Analysis.
-In order to demonstrate compliance with Title 10 Code of Federal Regulations Part 436, Subpart A and to demonstrate compliance with the BASIC CRITERIA with regards to life cycle cost effectiveness of the proposed design, each design team shall prepare a Life Cycle Cost Analysis (LCCA) for their project.
-The LCCA shall be prepared using either the Life Cycle Costing in Design (LCCID) program, available from the Construction Criteria Base distributed by the National Institute of Building Science and from the Building Systems Laboratory at the University of Illinois at:
+In order to demonstrate compliance with Title 10 Code of Federal Regulations Part 436, Subpart A and to demonstrate compliance with the BASIC CRITERIA with regards to life cycle cost effectiveness of the proposed design, each design team shall prepare a Life Cycle Cost Analysis (LCCA) for their project. \3\ The LCCA shall be prepared using \3\ /3/ the Building Life Cycle Costing (BLCC) program, available from the National Institute of Standards and Technology, a link to BLCC (under Energy Economics) at the Department of Energy's building energy tools web site, and at: